 One way that you can improve the chances of your claim being resolved in your favor and the insurance adjuster believing that you have sustained serious injuries is to follow your doctor’s orders to a T. If you do not follow your doctor’s order or follow up with appropriate treatment, the severity of your injuries may be doubted.
 Further, be sure to seek medical treatment as soon as possible after your accident, and the same day if possible.
 If you wait too long to seek treatment, your injuries may not be treated seriously or seen as believable.

 If the insurance adjuster denies or lowballs your claim because they do not believe your injuries to be valid, do not accept a settlement offer.
-Instead, contact an experienced Greenville, South Carolina car accident lawyer.
+Instead, contact an experienced Greenville, South Carolina car accident lawyer to help prove injuries in a car accident.